 During this developmental period, a baby kitten is learning to see, but her eyes will not be fully mature — including assuming their lifelong adult coloration — until she is anywhere from 3-6 months of age.
 It’s vision first, color second for kittens.
 For the first several weeks after a kitten’s eyes open, they appear to be blue.
 This hue is the effect of light refracted off the cornea, the eyeball’s outer transparent covering and the relative thickness of its four layers.
 As cat eye color matures, our perception of it continues to be affected and influenced by this refracted blue or blue-green outer covering.

 So, when do kittens’ eyes change color?
 By week 6 or 7, a kitten’s eye color begins to change.
 The iris, the colored part of the eye, contains melanocytes.
 Once the eye is sufficiently mature, these melanocytes begin producing melanin, pigment that gives the eye its mature adult coloration.
-The final color and its depth or intensity are determined by how many melanocytes there are and how much melanin they yield.
+How many melanocytes there are and how much melanin they yield determines the final color and its depth or intensity.
 On the spectrum we mentioned above — green at one end and brown at the other — light green means a cat’s iris has produced the least amount of melanin, and brown the most.

 There are exceptions to answering the question, “When do kittens’ eyes change color?” — including blue-eyed adult cats and cats with heterochromia iridum, or two different-colored eyes.
 Cats who retain blue eyes into adulthood do so because of low or no melanin production.
 Examples include colorpoint cats, like the Siamese, and those breeds who developed with the Siamese as a major genetic contributor.
 Among them: